- INVESTORS

 Description of risk

-SCA’s operations are affected by political decisions and administrative rules, primarily in Sweden where SCA has most of its operations, but also at EU level.
-This impact could be from general regulations, such as rules covering taxation and financial reporting, but also by more specific regulations and practices.
+SCA’s operations are affected by political decisions and administrative rules, partly in Sweden where SCA has most of its operations, and partly at EU level.
+This impact could be from general regulations, such as rules covering taxation and financial reporting, but also by more specific regulations and practices as well as costs for additional control systems.
 These include political decisions pertaining to forest management, transportation and permit processes.
 Political decisions may restrict future harvesting levels.

 Impact: High